Shakeskeyboarde/wurk/core/wurk/docs/api/classes/Workspace.md

 • `Readonly` **isRoot**: `boolean`

-True if this is the workspaces root package.
+True if this is the workspaces root workspace.

 ___